GLP-1 Insurance Denied or Too Expensive? How to Lower Ozempic, Wegovy, Mounjaro & Zepbound Costs

 What is the difference between Ozempic and Wegovy?

 Both contain semaglutide and are made by Novo Nordisk.
 Ozempic is FDA-approved for type 2 diabetes (doses up to 2 mg).
 Wegovy is FDA-approved for chronic weight management (doses up to 2.4 mg).
 The active ingredient is identical.
 The key difference for patients is insurance coverage: Ozempic is much more likely to be covered when you have a diabetes diagnosis.
-Some doctors prescribe Ozempic off-label for weight loss in patients who also have insulin resistance or pre-diabetes.

 Can I buy Ozempic from a Canadian pharmacy?